Bio3SS/Bio3SS.github.io/announce.md

 If you think you didn't get the right polls grade, that probably means you didn't convince PollEverywhere to properly link your polls to your macid.

-Please try [answering the current poll everywhere question](http://PollEv.com/bio3ss) with your macid (not your student number).
+Please try [answering the current PollEverywhere question](http://PollEv.com/bio3ss) with your macid (not your student number).
 PollEverywhere will randomly deactivate this poll from time to time; [let me know](mailto:dushoff@mcmaster.ca) if you need me to reactivate it.